How to Apply to the Master of Health Information Science Program

 - Referee Information

 Applicants are required to enter the names and contact information (including e-mail address) of two academic referees (academic referees are people who have taught the applicant in a university degree credit course) into the online application.
-Once the information is entered into the application, each referee will receive a request via e-mail within 24 hours to complete an electronic recommendation form on the applicant’s behalf.
+If several years have passed since the applicant last attended university, they are permitted to substitute references from people who have supervised them in an employment position.
+Within 24 hours of the time the applicant enters the referee information into the application, each referee will receive a request via e-mail to complete an electronic recommendation form on the applicant’s behalf.
 A link to the form will be included in the e-mail.
 The applicant will receive an e-mail when Western receives the referee's letter of recommendation.

 - Non-refundable application fee of CAD $125.00